This article was last updated on Oct. 6, 2022.

 When should I get a flu shot?

 It can be difficult to know when you should get the flu shot because the flu season varies from year to year.
-However, the CDC says you can begin getting vaccinated in the fall, but recommends you get the shot by the end of October.
+However, the CDC says you can begin getting vaccinated in the fall, but recommends you get the shot by the end of October External Site.
 It's especially important to remember this timing for children because kids six months through eight years of age may need two doses of the vaccine.

 While ideally you would get the flu shot before influenza activity picks up in your community, as long as the flu virus is circulating, vaccination should continue.
 Talk to your personal doctor if you need to get the shot later on in the season.